DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - can be reset to factory settings (**Initialize** command, from right click menu / **Ctrl + I** / **Command + I** key shortcut).
 - can be bypassed (**Bypass** command, from right click menu / **Ctrl + E** / **Command + E** key shortcut).

+:information_source: On initialize, the _Vektor_ module runs a self-test routine, during 2 seconds, this behavior is normal.

 :warning: Randomize command (**Ctrl + R** / **Command + R** key shortcut) is not implemented, so using it have no effect!

 Thanks for reading, and have fun in Vector Synthesis with _Vektor_ and _VX_ modules! ;)